What is Wero, and how can merchants use it?

 • Orange

 Advice for merchants: early adoption of Wero could provide a significant competitive advantage, enabling you to offer an innovative payment method before your competitors.
-To integrate Wero quickly on your website, contact the Payplug teams.

 How does Wero work in practice?